One-Page ALA Information Flyer (PDF)

-HOBY’s Advanced Leadership Academy (ALA or the Academy) is a new program for any U.S. or Canadian high school junior or senior (ages 16-18 at the time of the program).
-Students are not required to have participated in other HOBY programming to be eligible to participate in the Academy.
+HOBY’s Advanced Leadership Academy (ALA) is a program for any U.S. or international high school junior or senior (ages 16-18 at the time of the program and have completed their junior or senior year of high school).
+Students are not required to have participated in other HOBY programming to be eligible to participate in the ALA.

 The program utilizes a college text, Leadership for a Better World: Understanding the Social Change Model of Leadership Development (LBW), a book written for students who seek to understand and demonstrate leadership to address social issues.
 All ALA participants and volunteers read and utilize LBW throughout the program.